confws/confws.github.io/_pages/call-for-papers.md

 - **Applications and Tools.**
 Configuration tools, design tools, application reports, new application domains such as the Internet of Things (IoT), case studies, real-world challenges, test environments for configuration knowledge bases, configuration in related fields such as software configuration, service composition, and model-driven engineering, Environments for feature model development and maintenance, design theories for applications and tools.
 {: .text-justify}

+#### Green Configuration
+The focus on Green Configuration refers to the EU Green Deal as stated in the [EU Agenda 2030](https://joint-research-centre.ec.europa.eu/jrc-news-and-updates/twin-green-digital-transition-how-sustainable-digital-technologies-could-enable-carbon-neutral-eu-2022-06-29_en) to drive the EU community to a more sustainable future.
+EU Agenda 2030 fixes a pathway of goals to be urgently achieved by the whole production system at environmental, economic and social levels.
+Beside the EU Agenda 2030, given the condition of the global crisis it is urgent to address the green and digital transition also to re-configure traditional processes to face current and potential scarcity of resources and constant recession.
+Researcher from academia and industry are called to act jointly to provide solutions to operate more efficiently while facing time of crises (e.g., global health emergencies, consequences of conflicts and war in transport and resource scarcity, climate change) and to detect opportunities for a more sustainable future.
+{: .text-justify}

+Focus on Green Configuration addresses the following topics:

+- **Recycling and waste management.**
+Configuration process and waste prevention.
+Designing production processes for green configuration.
+Recycling strategies enabled by product configuration.
+Waste prevention with configuration processes.
+Refurbishing and remanufacturing configuration strategies.

+- **Configuration process to engage users in green deal.**
+UX to support sustainability.
+User engagement in green behaviors.
+Tomorrow's workforce in configuration management, training and education.

+- **Configuration in time of crisis.**
+Designing  solutions for critical environment.
+Mobility and sustainability.
+Smart Health approaches to configure new health care assistance.

 - **Out of the box.**
 Going beyond traditional configuration approaches opening up new horizons.